daiasjose08/DevOpsLab/Lab03Testing/README.md

 4. Finally, Playwright is not as forgiving on loading as Power Platform is, so we need to just tweak the time outs for the expect action (when something is asserted or expected to be there to twice the normal)

-Find the playwright.config.ts file in your top level directory, and add the line below the fullyParrallel line
+Find the playwright.config.ts file in your top level directory, and add the line below the fullyparallel line

 ````ts
   expect: {timeout: 10 * 1000},